glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 Inherent to this is the ability for the players to negotiate the outcome with the ajudicator.
 This negotiation is not a player move per-se but happens ((NOTE: could use the term extra-diagetically)) after the move is made as a means to dynamically alter the mapping from the player's move to the response. ((NOTE: Writing this, I wonder if it's the mapping that is creative as opposed to the actual surface form of the ajudicator's output response.))

-((NOTE: I don't really understand what is going on in this paragraph.))
-Before presenting our findings, it is crucial to frame the unique evaluation challenges inherent in language-centric wargames.
-Unlike traditional simulations with structured inputs and discrete, well-defined output spaces (e.g., a move on a board), language-based systems operate in vast, open-ended semantic spaces.
-The input space comprises natural language prompts and player interactions, while the output space consists of generated text representing arguments, justifications, and actions.
-This semantic gap between a concise input and a nuanced, high-dimensional output makes direct, one-to-one comparisons difficult and introduces significant challenges for evaluation and reproducibility.
-Consequently, our analysis must consider not only the outcomes of actions but also the quality, coherence, and plausibility of the language used to justify them.
+Evaluating AI in language-centric wargames presents unique challenges.
+Unlike traditional simulations with clear-cut rules and actions, these wargames are open-ended and revolve around natural language.
+This means that instead of discrete moves on a board, we have complex, high-dimensional text outputs representing arguments, justifications, and actions.
+This makes direct comparisons and reproducible evaluations difficult.
+Therefore, our analysis focuses not just on the outcomes of the games, but also on the quality, coherence, and plausibility of the language the AI agents use.

 We summarize descriptive statistics and qualitative themes from the surveyed works.
 Counts cover venues, years, and domains; design patterns group LM roles (player, adjudicator,